gilzellner/jenkins_workshop/README.md

 create a jenkins job that checks if you are online every minute, and then disconnect the wifi.
 (command to ping 3 times is for example "ping -c 3 host")

+# Excercise 4: Choice Parameters
+Create a job that passes or fails based on a choice in build parameter.

-# Excercise 4: Send an Email
+# Excercise 5: Send an Email
 create a jenkins job that sends an email to yourself.

-# Excercise 5: Create a job that triggers another job
+# Excercise 6: Create a job that triggers another job
 create a job called "knock knock", which calls a another job that says "who's there?"

+# Excercise 7: Smarter Flows
+create a job that triggers a clone based on pushed items to this repo if it succeeds, trigger job A, if it fails, trigger job B.

-# Excercise 6: Naginator Plugin
+# Excercise 8: Naginator Plugin
 create a job that fails permanently, and use the naginator plugin to have it try again in increasing variable time

-# Excercise 7: Git Plugin
+# Excercise 9: Git Plugin
 create a job that triggers a clone based on pushed items to this repo

-# Excercise 8: